 I then have a walk up to the usual Buddha temple to get some pictures at sunset but I arrive there too late and the crowd of young travelers enjoying the last light of the day getting ready to party is not what I’m looking for in those days of seclusion from the nasty, noisy and foody world outside of the paradise on earth.

-Today I finished the tea pot, and I’m committed on drinking more water.
+Today I finished the teapot, and I’m committed to drinking more water.

 Let’s see if I can practice meditation and detach from the past and the present.